amandapfitz/pandas-challenge/README.md

 Most Profitable Items

-Identify the 5 most profitable items by total purchase value, then list (in a table):
+A table generated of the 5 most profitable items by total purchase value with the following information:

 Item ID
 Item Name